ranger6/ca/tools/README.md

 4. The intermediate CA certificate names are composed of the root CA name, the chain of intermediate names, and the string ".cert.pem".
 The name contains the certificate chain up to the root.
 Again, this convention is loose and does not need to be strictly followed.
 5. The common names should mention the CA name and be descriptive.
 They do not need to repeat the chain of trust.

-## Server (Leaf) Certificate Names
+## Server and Client (Leaf) Certificate Names

 Server certificates are named according to their reverse Domain Name with the string ".cert.pem" appended.
 For example, the host "muir" might have a name "fr.remulac.muir.cert.pem".
 Note that this is the name used in the CA directory structure.
 Registries (described below) use a different scheme.

+Client certificates use a variant: a user or account name is prepended to the domain name.
+This is the format of email addresses or `ssh` addresses.
+TBD: what does this look like?

 # Registry Structure

 The CA structure is for internal use by the CA administrators.
 Registries are public.
-The usage differs as well: registries are for looking up and retrieving certificates;
-a CA is for production and maintenance of certificates.
+The usage differs as well: registries are for looking up and retrieving certificates; a CA is for production and maintenance of certificates.

 1. CA certificates are available at the top level using the Common Name of the CA.  A given CA may have several certificates over time.
 These are kept in sub-directories named by each certificate's "subject hash".
 In this sub-directory one finds the certificate itself with a fixed name "cert.pem".
 A sha256 hash is provided as well.
 For example, an ssl CA certificate might be: `RANNA SSL Certificate Authority/cert/1051008f/cert.pem`
 2. Server certificates are denoted by their host name (also used to produce the certificate name in the CA structure).
 The DNS host name is converted to a file hierarchy.
 Under this directory is, again, another directory named by the "subject hash" of the certificate.
 Under this directory is the certificate named "cert.pem".
 For example: `fr/remulac/muir/cert/75d3e061/cert.pem`.
 Note that, in the registry, the chain of trust is not used for CA or other certificate lookup.

 More detailed documentation of registry layout can be found in the [xANNA project "registry-doc"](https://github.com/ranger6/xanna).

 The coherence between names is such that it is possible to automatically build a certificate chain up from any certificate *up* to the root certificate by following the chain from the target certificate using "Issuer" information within the certificate.
 This is true even through the registry does not represent trust relationships in the file structure (as opposed to the CA structure).

 # Certificate Authorities

-Setting up the CA structure is (as of this writing) a manual process.
-As an example, we are setting up a CA named "ranna".
+Setting up the CA structure is a semi-automated process using the tools described below.
+Below is a prolonged example of setting up a CA named "RANNA-CA".
 The process follows the tutorial steps.
 The tutorial URL's for each step provide the appropriate reference.
 The results and variations from the tutorial are covered below.

 There are a few simple scripts that capture the steps mostly taken from the tutorial but with the described changes and naming included.
 Find them in the "example" directory.

 The best way to follow the workflow is to follow both the tutorial and this note in parallel ("Like man, in two windows!
 Or, three: open up a shell and do it!").